organix/mycelia/BOSE.md

 The `size` field is the number of octets occupied by the element pointers, thus `(size >> 2)` is the number of elements.
+Note that each extension block holds 7 data pointers (plus a pointer to the next extension block).

 ### Object